AdnanHodzic/auto-cpufreq/README.md

 `sudo auto-cpufreq --remove`

-### Log
+### Stats

-If daemon has been instaled, live log of CPU/system load monitoring and optimizaiton can be seen by running:
+If daemon has been installed, live stats of CPU/system load monitoring and optimization can be seen by running:

-`auto-cpufreq --log`
+`auto-cpufreq --stats`

 ## Discussion: